argonautproject/us-core-patient-data-feed/README.md

 5. Clients SHOULD be prepared to handle subscription requests being rejected if they include unsupported filters or resources.

 6. Servers SHOULD provide clear error messages when rejecting subscription requests due to unsupported features.

+7. Servers SHALL support the `rest-hook` channel type for notification delivery.

+8. Servers SHALL support the `id-only` payload type for notifications.

+9. Servers MAY support additional channel types and payload content types, but SHOULD clearly document any additional supported options.

 ## 6. Security Considerations